dselivanov/FTRL/README.md

 ## Notes

 - Only logistic regerssion implemented at the moment
 - Core input format for matrix is CSR - `Matrix::RsparseMatrix`.
-Hoewer common R `Matrix::CpasrseMatrix` ( aka `dgCMatrix`) will be converted autamatocally
+Hoewer common R `Matrix::CpasrseMatrix` ( aka `dgCMatrix`) will be converted automatically

 ## Todo list